 The business areas are responsible for developing their respective operations by implementing and following up on strategies and objectives to achieve sustainable, profitable development.

-The divisions are separate operational units, each responsible for delivering results in line with the strategies and objectives set by the business area.
+The divisions are separate operational units, responsible for delivering results in line with the strategies and objectives set by the business area.
 Each division has global responsibility for a specific product or service offering.
-A division can have one or more product companies (units responsible for product development, manufacturing and product marketing) and has several customer centers (units responsible for customer contacts, sales and service) dedicated or shared with other divisions.
+A division can have one or more product companies (units responsible for product development, manufacturing and product marketing), distribution centers, and several customer centers (units responsible for customer contacts, sales and service) dedicated or shared with other divisions.

 Customer focus is a guiding principle for Atlas Copco.
-The ambition is to have close relationships with end customers and to help them increase their productivity in a sustainable way.
-Sales and service are primarily direct, but complemented by alternative sales channels, e.g. through distributors, to maximize market presence.
-The Group has sales in about 180 countries and about 80% of sales are made directly to the end user.
+The ambition is to build close relationships with customers to help them increase their productivity in a sustainable way.
+Customer engagement, sales and service take place through direct and indirect channels (mainly distributors) as well as through digital channels, in order to maximize market presence.
+The Group has a global reach and sales in more than 180 countries.

 Sales of equipment is performed by engineers with strong application knowledge and the ambition to offer the best solution for the customer’s specific application.
 Service and maintenance performed by skilled technicians is an integral part of the offer.
 Service is the responsibility of dedicated divisions in each business area.
 The responsibility includes development of service products, sales and marketing, technical support as well as service delivery and follow-up.